dividetoinfinity/vaadin-threejs-starter-project/README.md

 Three.js working in Vaadin.
 However, an issue remains with the @Tag("my-three-element").

-It does work.
-When it works is the question.

-There might be an issue with the order of initialising the graphics context into the DOM (maybe?).
+Loading order initialising the graphics context into the DOM might be affected.

 ![img.png](img.png)